Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

 Despite the clean conceptual message behind \Cref{lm:framework} --- in providing a transformation from sparse to light spanners --- its proof is technical and highly intricate.
-This should not be surprising as our goal is to have a single framework that can be applied to basically any graph class.
-The applicability of our framework goes far beyond the specific graph classes considered in the current paper, which merely aim at capturing several very different conceptual and technical hurdles, e.g., complete vs.\ non-complete graphs, geometric vs.\ non-geometric graphs, stretch $1+\eps$ vs.\ large stretch, etc. The heart of our framework is captured by \Cref{lm:framework}, whose proof appears in \Cref{sec:framework}; we build on this framework to achieve fine-grained optimality for light spanners in our companion paper.
-Our starting point of the proof of \Cref{lm:framework} is a basic hierarchical partition, which dates back to the early 90s \cite{ALGP89,CDNS92}, and was used by most if not all of the works on light spanners (see, e.g.,~\cite{ES16,ENS14,CW16,BLW17,BLW19,LS19}).
-The current paper takes this hierarchical partition approach to the next level, by proposing a unified framework that reduces the problem of \emph{efficiently} constructing a \emph{light} spanner to the conjunction of two problems: (1) efficiently constructing a hierarchy of clusters with several \emph{carefully chosen properties}, and (2) efficiently constructing a {\em sparse spanner}; these two problems are intimately related, in the sense that the ``carefully chosen properties'' of the clusters are set so that we are able to efficiently apply the sparse spanner construction.
+This should not be surprising, as our goal is to have a single framework that can be applied to basically any graph class.
+The applicability of our framework goes far beyond the specific graph classes considered in the current paper, which merely aim at capturing several very different conceptual and technical hurdles, e.g., complete vs.\ non-complete graphs, geometric vs.\ non-geometric graphs, stretch $1+\eps$ vs.\ large stretch, etc. The heart of our framework is captured by \Cref{lm:framework}; we give a brief overview of the proof in \Cref{subsec:proof-overview} below.
+In our companion paper, we build on this framework to achieve fine-grained optimality for light spanners.